Viral Lower Respiratory Tract Infection

 Which specialist treats it?
 A pulmonologist evaluates respiratory problems and, in childhood, a pediatrician and a pediatric pulmonologist provide follow-up for the condition.
 In the case of difficulty breathing, fever that does not go away, or marked listlessness, the prudent thing is to seek timely medical care.

-Specialties that treat viral lower respiratory tract infection
+Which specialist treats viral lower respiratory tract infection?

 Treatment by city